 General / Expert Commentary

-So thank you for listening to me.
-I hope this was educational.
-I hope you found it useful and I appreciate you hearing me.
-Thank you much.
-Subscribe to the Fisher Investment YouTube Channel if you like what you've seen, click the bell to be notified as soon as we publish new videos.
+Thank you very much for listening to me.
+Subscribe to the Fisher Investment YouTube Channel.
+If you like what you've seen, click the bell to be notified as soon as we publish new videos

 See Our Investment Guides